xdevroey/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

 My name is Xavier Devroey.
-I am a postdoctoral researcher in the [Software Engineering Research Group](https://serg-delft.github.io) (SERG) of the [Delft University of Technology](https://www.tudelft.nl) where I work on search-based techniques for test case generation and crash reproduction.
-Prior, I obtained my Ph.D. in Computer Science from the University of Namur in Belgium, where I defended my thesis, entitled *Software Product Line Behavioural Model-Based Testing*, in August 2017.
+I am an assistant professor of software engineering at the [Faculty of Computer Science](https://www.unamur.be/en/inf) of the [University of Namur](https://www.unamur.be).
 My research goal is to advance the state-of-the-art and practice of automated test case generation.
 My main research interests include search-based and model-based software testing, test suite augmentation, DevOps, and variability-intensive systems.